logoBack to App page

 Default templates

-4. To apply a default template go to Project settings > Request types and click on a type you want to have a template for.
-Add Template field and fields covered by the template to the request form.
+4. To apply a default template go to Space settings > Request types and click on a type you want to have a template for.
+Add Issue Template field and fields covered by the template to the request form.

 Issue Templates for Jira Cloud: Default templates